Andros Townsend was 22 when a moment of individual brilliance confirmed all the loans and toil and perseverance qualified as time well spent.

 Townsend had five years in the Premier League with Palace.
 He made 185 appearances in all competitions for the club, directly contributing to 44 goals, scoring 16 and assisting 28.

-He joined Everton following the expiry of his Selhurst Park contract in July 2021.
+He joined Everton following the expiry of his Selhurst Park contract in July 2021, arriving with the stated aim of proving wrong those observers who suspected the Club had acquired a squad player.